seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **CLAUDIO**
 Unhappily, even so.
-And the new deputy now for the duke–
+And the new deputy now for the duke--
 Whether it be the fault and glimpse of newness,
 Or whether that the body public be
 A horse whereon the governor doth ride,